The Top 89 House Number Ideas

 A simple wood address plaque can be boring, however.
 So use bold colors, beautiful metals, and interesting textures in your house number ideas.
 Moss-covered numbers amp up your home’s curb appeal and add a warm, natural feeling to your home’s exterior.

-3. House Number in Words
+3. Spell Out Your House Number

 A unique house number idea is to write out the address in words instead of displaying numerals.
 Play around with your house number and see which spellings sound best.
 For example, “Twenty Four Thirty” flows better than the choppy-sounding “Two Four Three Zero.”